-I have more than a quarter century of experience negotiating settlements in complex, multi-party litigations between private parties, public entities, and state and federal regulatory agencies.
+More than a quarter century of experience negotiating settlements in complex, multi-party litigation between private parties, public entities, and state and federal regulatory agencies

-Sometimes, mediation may morph into arbitration or an evaluative form of mediation in which the parties ask the mediator to change hats from facilitating to arbitrating and make or recommend a decision.
-Alternatively, sometimes a mediation results in an agreement to undertake certain steps and the parties ask the mediator to remain available to arbitrate any disputes arising out of that work.
+Sometimes, mediation may morph into arbitration when the parties ask the mediator to make or recommend a decision.
+At other times, a mediation results in an agreement to undertake certain steps and the parties ask the mediator to remain available to arbitrate any disputes arising out of that work.
 In either case, it is important for the parties to discuss and agree explicitly on the changed role of the mediator.

-Arbitration often is required in a contract between the parties as the agreed method of resolving disputes.
-While dispute resolution clauses can vary and may include mediation or allow for an appeal to a court of an arbitrator's award, most often the agreed arbitration process will produce a final, unappealable decision.
+Contracts often state that arbitration will be the method of resolving any dispute concerning the terms of the contract.
+While dispute resolution clauses can vary (some may allow mediation or state that an arbitrator's award can be appealed in court), most often the agreed arbitration process will produce a final, binding decision.

 Trained facilitative mediator: